 The Silk Road

-During the following centuries, practically every country that was anywhere near it had a few tries at invading Ceylon.
-Its deep harbours and geographic location made it strategically vital during the time of the Silk Road traders right through to the modern Maritime Silk Road.
+During the following centuries, practically every country near it had a few tries at invading Ceylon.
+Its deep harbours and geographic location made it strategically vital during the Silk Road traders’ time right through to the modern Maritime Silk Road.
 Additionally, the island was the leading exporter of cinnamon in the ancient world.

 The monarchs tried to keep the ancient European countries as allies, including the Romans.
 For example, when Queen Cleopatra sent her son Caesarion into hiding, he headed to Sri Lanka.
 The dynastic history of the country ended with the arrival of the Portuguese and the Dutch.

 The arrival of the British

 During the Napoleonic Wars, the Netherlands had control of the island.
 When the French took the Netherlands, the British worried that the French would gain control of this strategically placed land.
 The British began to occupy the coastal areas in 1796.
 On Valentine’s Day, 1815, the British took over the entire island.
 They exiled Sri Vikrama Rajasinha, the last monarch, to India.